wiris/rust-workshop/PRACTICAL_CASE.md

               └─ Leaf: '2'
 ```

-The `$n` inside the node's strings are the placeholders we mentioned above.
-A given `$i` must be replaced by the result of (recursively) flattening of the `i`th child of the node.
+The `$n` inside the node strings are the placeholders we mentioned above.
+Any given `$i` must be replaced by the recursively flattened `i`th child of the node.

 Bottom-up the first substitution would result in: